HostGator review: just cheap or cheap and reliable?

 Now there's no need to go to cPanel, as it will redirect you to the installation window directly.
 Although, you can choose to install WordPress from cPanel too.
 To do so, you'll have to click on the “WordPress” icon located in the Software section.

-Either way, it will redirect you to the Softaculous installer.
+Either way, it will redirect you to the Softaculous one-click install option.
 It also has other apps like Joomla and Drupal, if you’re interested.

 While I’m a big fan of WordPress, the number of providers that are focusing entirely on it is just too much.
 So I’m glad that HostGator is not hiding other content management systems under 9 locks.